Murder (The Office): Production

 "Murder" was directed by Daniels.
 He particularly enjoyed directing both the cold open, as well as the closing tag, likening both to "an action film".
 In regards to the latter, he referred to it as a sequence that director Quentin Tarantino would have thought up, and noted the importance of having the camera appear in the middle of the Mexican standoff to reveal Fischer.
 Wilson, Helms, and Carell enjoyed filming the scene, and were particularly exuberant when it came time to fake-kill each other.
 Several of the scenes, such as when Andy first asks Erin on a date, had to be re-shot so that the cameras were in more discreet places.
 Daniels later referred to these shots as "spy shots".
 Initially, after Michael announces that "there has been a murder", the show was supposed to have cut to a commercial break.
 However, the producers realized that this was too misleading, as it would have implied that a real homicide had taken place.
+Gene Stupnitsky came up with the line "Catch you on the flippety-flip" for Michael, and the writing staff had been trying to get it into an episode for years.

 The Season Six DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Michael berating and then apologizing to Erin, Michael making a racist remark about slavery while in character, various conference room scenes, and extended sequences of the members of the office playing the game in-character.
+Notable cut scenes include Michael berating Erin and then telling her not to cry or laugh, Michael making an anachronistic reference to slavery during the game (which Pam reminds him is set during the 1950s), and Andy averting the incestuous implications of asking Erin out (since their characters are siblings) by concocting a story that his character was adopted.

 Cultural references

-Wallace alerts the office that the company's troubles have been published in the Wall Street Journal, but Michael and Erin mistake this to mean the "feelings journal", Michael listens to "Lullaby" by Shawn Mullins to soothe himself; Chun explained that the reason the song was chosen was because "Michael would probably have loved top 40 pop from the 90s.
+Wallace alerts the office that the company's troubles have been published in the Wall Street Journal, but Michael and Erin mistake this to mean the "feelings journal".
+Michael listens to "Lullaby" by Shawn Mullins to soothe himself; Chun explained that the reason the song was chosen was because "Michael would probably have loved top 40 pop from the 90s.
 And I figured the song would have to be devoid of subtext.
 That's why 'Lullaby' felt like a fit."
 When Jim lowers the volume on Michael's computer, the tell-tale "click" of a Mac computer comes out of the speakers.
 Daniels and Chun note that this was intentional, and they wanted that specific sound, even though Windows computers do not make that sound.
 Pam's southern accent is compared to the fictional character Forrest Gump.
 After Andy successfully does a Savannah accent, Kevin asks him to do "the Swedish Chef".
 Andy, not understanding the reference asks "what province" he is from, to which Kevin replies that "he lives on Sesame Street, dumbass."
 Angela blames her character's dabbling with the dark arts—she portrays a witch doctor in the game—with being exposed to the Harry Potter series.